Julian Okwara

-Julian C. Okwara (born December 27, 1997) is a Nigerian-English professional American football defensive end for the Cleveland Browns of the National Football League (NFL).
+Julian C. Okwara (born December 27, 1997) is a Nigerian-English professional American football defensive end.
 He played college football for the Notre Dame Fighting Irish and was selected by the Detroit Lions in the third round of the 2020 NFL draft.

 Early life

 Okwara was born in London while his mother was visiting family, but raised in Nigeria.
 Okwara lived in Lagos and was raised in Lekki before moving to the United States when he was in the third grade.
 He attended Ardrey Kell High School in Charlotte, North Carolina.
 A four-star defensive end recruit, Okwara committed to Notre Dame to play college football.

 College career

 As a true freshman at Notre Dame in 2016, he played in 11 games, recording four tackles.
 As a sophomore in 2017, he played in 12 of 13 games, recording 17 tackles, 2.5 sacks and an interception.
 As a junior in 2018, he started 12 of 13 games, finishing with 38 tackles and eight sacks.
 Okwara returned to Notre Dame for his senior season in 2019.